Jimmy Hope: Death

 Hope settled in Manhattan after his release and lived with his wife and daughter in a modest apartment house on Columbus Avenue.
 On the night of June 2, 1905, Hope suffered a fatal heart attack while leaving the Lincoln Hotel on Broadway and Fifty-Second Street.
 He had just visited noted sportsman Pat Sheedy, with whom he had enjoyed a long friendship, who believed that Hope was attempting to tell him "an important secret" before his death.
 Some newspapers at the time, such as the New York Times, speculated that secret may have been the whereabouts of the still unrecovered bonds from the Manhattan Bank Robbery.
 Sheedy was later interviewed by the publication and paid a tribute to the memory of his friend.

 The funeral was privately held at the family home, however, there were so many mourners that neighbors opened their doors when there was no more room in the small apartment and adjoining hall.
 Thirty carriages showed up to the building and accompanied the funeral procession to Woodlawn Cemetery where Hope was buried.
-Sheedy took care the funeral arrangements and delivered the eulogy.
+Sheedy took care of the funeral arrangements and delivered the eulogy.
 The family wanted to deter curiosity seekers and announced the funeral was to take place at 2:00 pm, but the actual time was at 11:00 am.
 A large crowd gathered to witness the services despite the precaution.
 Among those who were in attendance included Hoboken Police Commissioner Patrick Smith, Tammany Hall political bosses Senator Timothy "Big Tim" Sullivan, "Little Tim" Sullivan, Florence Sullivan, and Philadelphia politician Robert Daily.